kjerstid/GEOF211_compendium/GEOF211_book/GFD/ShallowWaterEq.md

 \end{aligned}
 ```

-Now, we integrate the vertical Navier-Stokes equation from a chosen level $z$ to the free surface:
+Now, we integrate the Hydrostatic balance Eq. {eq}`eq:Hydrostatic` from a chosen level $z$ to the free surface:

 ```{math}
 :label: eq:hydrostatic_integral